WHO WE ARE

 As a full-service public relations agency representing some of the biggest names in the sport, Jump Media is uniquely positioned to maximize client exposure, both in domestic and international markets.

-Based in Ottawa, Canada, Jennifer Ward oversees Jump Media’s Canadian operations.
-Having studied journalism and earned a post graduate degree in public relations, Jennifer began her career by handling media relations for the Canadian Equestrian Team for five years.
+Having studied journalism and earned a post-graduate degree in public relations, Jennifer, who is based in Ottawa, Canada, began her career by handling media relations for the Canadian Equestrian Team for five years.
 Moving on to a contract with the United Nations, the horse world kept calling, inspiring Jennifer to start her own business specializing in public relations for the equestrian industry.

 She founded Starting Gate Communications Inc. in 2001, and quickly gained a loyal following of clients.
 Athletes, events and organizations all benefitted from increased publicity and media exposure.
 In addition, Jennifer continued to act as media liaison for the Canadian Equestrian Team at major games including the Olympics, World Equestrian Games and Pan American Games.
 She was also the press officer for equestrian sport at the 2003 Pan American Games in Santo Domingo.

 Having ridden since the age of six, Jennifer has successfully combined her passion for horse sport with a rewarding career promoting the sport she has loved for a lifetime.
-Her involvement with Jump Media allows her to further expand her talents and the connections she has made through years of hands-on experience.
+Her work with Jump Media allows her to further expand her talents and the connections she has made through years of hands-on public relations experience.

 Photo by Elena Lusenti